FAQ

 Where did the name “Red Bicycle” come from?

 Penny Farthing.
 There are a lot of bicycles we could have based our logo mark on.
-We chose a 19th century Penny Farthing to express the importance of embracing and expressing a company’s heritage and enduring values to a modern audience.
+I chose a 19th century Penny Farthing to express the importance of embracing and expressing a company’s heritage and enduring values to a modern audience.

 What does the process involve?